DaveVoyles/docker-flask-image-recognition-sklearn/README.md

 **Scikit-Learn**
 Scikit-Learn is a simple and efficient tools for data mining and data analysis, which is built on NumPy, SciPy, and matplotlib.
 It does a lot of the dirty work involved with machine learning, and allows you to quickly build models, make predicitons, and manage your data.

+Once your docker container is deployed, you simply make an HTTP Post request to ```<YourWebsite>:5000/classify``` with the URL of an image in the body, and the model will return a label for what it think best describes is in the image.
+At the moment it is trained to detect:
+-    axes
+-    boots
+-    carabiners
+-    crampons
+-    gloves
+-    hardshell jackets
+-    harnesses
+-    helmets
+-    insulated jackets
+-    pulleys
+-    rope
+-    tents

+You could easily train it to classify other objects, too.
+All of the code for this project is contained in the app.py file, and the trained model is contained in the pickle_model.pkl file.

 ### Buld the image & run it locally
 In a terminal, navigate to the folder containing the .dockerfile.